5 Tips on Starting Your Calligraphy Business

 2) Create a dedicated workspace and get dressed every day

 I’ve found that it makes such a difference in my productivity to have a dedicated space to work.
 In the beginning, I’d take over our entire kitchen island and dining room table (hey, envelopes take up a lot of space), but eventually I moved everything into my home office and then my studio.
+Finding a dedicated space and filling it with items you’d find in an office really sets the working environment that you need to achieve for productivity.
+One of the most important items you’ll need is, of course, a desk!
+You can find wooden office desks that are appropriate for your productivity at the office monster website.
+Other essential items include an ergonomic chair, stationary and a desk lamp.
 Don’t judge me, but some days I’d work in my PJs all day and then it would suddenly be 7 p.m. and I’d find myself (and our home) in such a mess.
 It was stressful and exhausting and really blurred the lines between being at home and being at work.
 It felt like it never stopped.
 Which brings me to tip #3.

 3) Make a schedule (and stick to it)